 Guide to Senior Living Options

-When make your home at a CCRC, you will move into an exciting new life, with more friends, more fun and less worry.
+When you make your home at a CCRC, you will move into an exciting new life with more friends, more fun and less worry.
 But with so many choices in location, lifestyle, services and more, how will you know which CCRC to choose?
 When deciding, here are a few important points to keep in mind.